-- (a) East from Utah Lake to I-15: - CLOSED to fishing March 1 through 6 a.m. on the first Saturday of May. - (b) Springville State Fish Hatchery and the Division's Central Region office grounds from the Mill Pond downstream to SR-75: - CLOSED TO FISHING
+- (a) From Utah Lake upstream to I-15: - CLOSED to fishing March 1 through 6 a.m. on the first Saturday of May. - (b) From SR-75 upstream to the Mill Pond, including Springville State Fish Hatchery and the Division's Central Region office grounds: - · CLOSED TO FISHING.